oturns/pandarm/docs/introduction.rst

-  The framework can thus be used to map urban outcomes - e.g. access to health care, or urban predictive variables - e.g. average income in the local area, or simply for data exploratio
+  The framework can thus be used to map urban outcomes - e.g. access to health care, or urban predictive variables - e.g. average income in the local area, or simply for data exploration